2010 United States House of Representatives elections in New York: District 17

-Results
+Predictions

 District 18

 Democratic, Working Families and Independence incumbent Nita Lowey was challenged unsuccessfully by Republican and Conservative Party nominee (and former Republican nominee) Jim Russell and write-in candidate Cortes DeRussy.

 Lowey was first elected in 1988 (defeating Joseph J. DioGuardi) and had had few challenges since.
 Venture capitalist Paul Wasserman, who would have run against her as a Republican, backed out in July 2010.
 Mark Rosen, seen by many as the strongest competitor, was recalled to military service just as his campaign was gaining traction.
 Theologian James C. Russell held the Republican and Conservative ballot lines, but the Republican Party disowned him after an essay in which he supported racial segregation surfaced; they had no way of removing him from the ballot.
 The Republicans then endorsed write-in candidate Cortes DeRussy.
 Lowey won the general election on November 2, 2010.